-The following leak detection methods are deemed acceptable for all refrigerant systems:

-- Electronic leak detectors may be used to detect refrigerant leaks.
-For FLAMMABLE REFRIGERANTS, the sensitivity of electronic leak detectors may not be adequate, or may need re-calibration.
+- Under no circumstances shall potential sources of ignition be used in the searching for or detection of refrigerant leaks.
+A halide torch (or any other detector using a naked flame) shall not be used. - The following leak detection methods are deemed acceptable for all refrigerant systems. - Electronic leak detectors may be used to detect refrigerant leaks - REFRIGERANTS, the sensitivity may not be adequate, or may need re-calibration.
 (Detection equipment shall be calibrated in a refrigerant-free area.)
 Ensure that the detector is not a potential source of ignition and is suitable for the refrigerant used.
-Leak detection equipment shall be set at a percentage of the LFL of the refrigerant and shall be calibrated to the refrigerant employed, and the appropriate percentage of gas (25 % maximum) is confirmed. - Leak detection fluids are also suitable for use with most refrigerants but the use of detergents containing chlorine shall be avoided as the chlorine may react with the refrigerant and corrode the copper pipe-work.Examples of leak detection fluids are: - bubble method; or - fluorescent method agents - If a leak is suspected, all open flames shall be removed/ extinguished. - If a leakage of refrigerant is found which requires brazing, all of the refrigerant shall be recovered from the system, or isolated (by means of shut off valves) in a part of the system remote from the leak.
-Removal of refrigerant shall be according to instructions in "Pressure Testing and Refrigerant Evacuation".
+Leak detection equipment shall be set at a percentage of the LFL of the refrigerant and shall be calibrated to the refrigerant employed, and the appropriate percentage of gas (25 % maximum) is confirmed. - Leak detection fluids are also suitable for use with most refrigerants but the use of detergents containing chlorine shall be avoided as the chlorine may react with the refrigerant and corrode the copper pipe-work.

+NOTE: Examples of leak detection fluids are

+- bubble method - fluorescent method agents. - If a leak is suspected, all open flames shall be removed/ extinguished. - If a leakage of refrigerant is found which requires brazing, all of the refrigerant shall be recovered from the system, or isolated (by means of shut off valves) in a part of the system remote from the leak.
+Removal of refrigerant shall be according to instructions above.